Revision

 judicial power of the United States, shall be vested in one Supreme Court

-consisting of no more than nine judges and in such inferior courts as the Congress
+consisting of nine judges and in such inferior courts as the Congress may from

-may from time to time ordain and establish.
-The judges, both of the supreme and
+time to time ordain and establish.
+The judges, both of the supreme and inferior

-inferior courts, shall hold their offices during good behavior, and shall, at
+courts, shall hold their offices during good behavior, and shall, at stated

 diminished during their continuance in office.